 In April 2009, the FASB issued FASB Staff Position No. 107-1 and APB 28-1 ("FSP 107-1"), "Interim Disclosures about Fair Value of Financial Instruments."
 FSP 107-1 amends FASB Statement No. 107, "Disclosures about Fair Value of Financial Instruments" to require annual disclosures to also be made during interim reporting periods.
-Implementation of FSP 107-1 will result in certain additional disclosures to be included in our interim condensed consolidated financial statements beginning with our Form 10-Q for the quarter ending June 30, 2009.
+The adoption of FSP 107-1 resulted in the inclusion of certain additional disclosures in the notes to the Company's consolidated financial statements, but did not have a significant impact on its consolidated financial statements.

 In April 2009, the FASB issued Staff Position No. 157-4 Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly ("FSP 157-4").
 FSP 157-4 provides additional guidance for estimating fair value in accordance with FASB Statement No. 157, Fair Value Measurements, when the volume and level of activity for the asset or liability have significantly decreased.
 This FSP also includes guidance on identifying circumstances that indicate a transaction is not orderly.
 FSP 157-4 is effective for interim and annual periods ending after June 15, 2009.
-We are currently evaluating the effects FSP 157-4 may have on our financial statements.
+The adoption of FSP 157-4 did not have a significant impact on the Company's consolidated financial statements for the six months ended June 30, 2009.